 It’s a peaceful night in June, and although it’s very late, the sky outside couldn’t be brighter.
 Suddenly, the silence is interrupted by a few dogs starting to howl, and then the rest follows their lead, one after the other.

-We’re at Muktuk Adventures, a lodge in the Ibex Valley, about 25 minutes outside of Whitehorse, Canada.
+We’re at Muktuk Adventures, a guest ranch in the Ibex Valley, about 25 minutes outside of Whitehorse, Canada.
 More than 100 Alaskan and Siberian huskies live here, and many hang out in or by their kennels in front of the lodge entrance.
-So the first thing we do at arrival is say hi to some of these cuties!
 Muktuk Adventures has been specializing in raising, training and caring for their dogs for more than 30 years.

 All guest rooms are on the second floor of the Muktuk Lodge.
 We love our room called “Klukshu”, as it has all we need, despite its small size: Two twin beds, walk-in closet, chair, and two night stands.
 The other guest rooms have one or two Queen or double beds, and the shared bathroom is only a few steps away.
 Further down the hallway, there’s a lovely common room, with couches, chairs, two coffee tables, magazines, and most importantly (at least to us), two acoustic guitars!
 If guests want more privacy, they can book one of the log cabins near the main building.